 Significance of the flag

 The crimson-red color indicates the bravery of the Nepali people that they have been showing for ages.
 The blue border color represents peace and harmony among Nepali people.
 It is believed that the triangular shape represents the Himalayas.
-But there is more interpretation to this as well, the triangular shape represents the traditional architecture of Nepal, the pagoda style.
+But there is more interpretation to this as well.
+The triangular shape represents the traditional architecture of Nepal, the pagoda style.

-The sun and moon themselves carry a special meaning.
-The presence of the sun and moon indicates the existence of Nepal till the heavenly bodies remain in the sky.
-The moon represents the calm and soft nature of Nepali people.
-And the sun represents the fierceness of the sane innocent Nepali People.
-Nepali people are calm and polite as well but they can be equally fierce when needed.
 Furthermore, the moon also represents the cold weather in the Himalayas.
 The sun represents the heat in the Terai region.
 It beautifully explains the diversity in Nepal.
 The Nepali flag simply represents Nepal in every possible way.
-It is definitely something Nepali should be proud of.
-Nepali flag is a small representation of the country itself and we couldn’t be more proud of our National flag.
+It is something Nepali should be proud of.
+The Nepali flag is a small representation of the country itself, and we couldn’t be more proud of our National flag.